ChALyX/todo-calendar/README.md

-# React Calendar Vite App
+# React Todo Calendar Vite App

 A React Todo app built using Vite and technologies like React, Tailwind CSS, react-big-calendar, react-datepicker, and date-fns.